-Vegan Chickpea Curry has such a wonderful taste that even non-vegans should give it a try.
+Vegetarian Chickpea Curry has such a wonderful taste that even vegans should give it a try (use coconut oil as a butter replacement).
 With the delicious spicy-sweet flavors of coconut, crushed tomatoes, ginger, and turmeric you’ll never miss the meat.

-Along with being a vegan curry, you can also enjoy this Coconut Curry on a gluten-free or Keto diet.
+Along with being an easy curry, you can also enjoy this Coconut Curry on a gluten-free or Keto diet.
 Here are some of the many health benefits to the ingredients in Coconut Chickpea Curry

 Chickpeas or garbanzo beans are full of plant-based protein and vitamins.
 Garbanzo beans are also good for digestion and weight loss.
 This is because they are filling, but low in calories.